RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 *********

 Downloading bitstream and compiling the code is described in the previous lessons.
-When loading a bitstream, all blocks with the default size and position will be output:
+When loading a bitstream, all blocks with the default size and position will be outputs:

 .. figure:: img/PingPong12.png
     :alt: Logo